sud2610/set-u-free/Readme.txt

 Adding New Categories in the Future
 Edit the CATEGORIES array in scripts/seed-data.ts (lines 42-107) and re-run the seed script.
 The format is:
 {  id: 'your-category-id',  name: 'Your Category Name',  icon: '🔧',  description: 'Short description',  image: 'https://...',}

+npm run seed
+npm run seed:append

+# 1. Register with email: admin@freesetu.com on your website

+# 2. Run this command
+npx ts-node --project tsconfig.seed.json scripts/make-admin.ts admin@freesetu.com

+# 3. Login at /login with that email
+# 4. Navigate to /admin